-Full length cDNA clone of BCAT2 (Dharmacon) was ligated into the pCMV6-AN-Myc vector (Origene), and the C1121T mutation was introduced by Q5 site directed mutagenesis.
-Plasmids were transfected into HEK293T cells followed by Western blot analysis as detailed in the Data Supplement.
+Full length cDNA clone of BCAT2 (Dharmacon) was ligated into the pCMV6-AN-Myc vector (Origene), and the C1121T mutation was introduced by Q5 site-directed mutagenesis.
+Plasmids were transfected into HEK293T cells followed by western blot analysis as detailed in the Supplementary material online.